Tube-Based Zonotopic Data-Driven Predictive Control: Abstract

 \section{Abstract}

 We present a novel tube-based data-driven predictive control method for linear systems affected by a bounded addictive disturbance.
 Our method leverages recent results in the reachability analysis of unknown linear systems to formulate and solve a robust tube-based predictive control problem.
-More precisely, our approach consists in deriving, from the collected data, a zonotope that includes the true state error set.
-We show how to guarantee the stability of the resulting error zonotope, and explain why working with this zonotope confers on our method computational efficiency compared to existing min-max robust MPC approaches.
+More precisely, our approach consists in deriving, from the collected data, a zonotope that includes the true state error set. \colored{We show how to guarantee the stability of the resulting error zonotope, which can be exploited to increase the computational efficiency of existing zonotopic data-driven MPC formulations}.
 Results on a double-integrator affected by strong adversarial noise demonstrate the effectiveness of the proposed control approach.